Menopause vs Pregnancy – Know the Symptoms

 Pregnancy is the time when a baby is conceived and develops inside a woman’s body.
 It lasts about 37 to 40 weeks and is divided into three trimesters of around 12 weeks each.
 Menopause signals the end of female reproductive ability.
 The woman stops ovulating and having menstrual periods.
 It is the end of a woman’s fertility.

 Pregnancy and menopause share several symptoms.
 With women preferring to give birth at a later age, it may be difficult for women to determine if their initial symptoms are caused by pregnancy or menopause.
+You may be confused whether you’re experiencing pregnancy or menopause.
 This article explains the similarities and the differences between the two.

 Symptoms Common to Both Pregnancy and Menopause